multicoredump/PlumTwitter/README.md

 The following **bonus** features are implemented:

-* [ ] User can see embedded image media within the tweet detail view
+* [x] User can see embedded image media within the tweet
 * [ ] User can watch embedded video within the tweet
 * [x] Compose tweet functionality is build using modal overlay
 * [x] Use Parcelable instead of Serializable using the popular [Parceler library](http://guides.codepath.com/android/Using-Parceler).